11 Ways to Reduce Shipping Costs for Ecommerce in 2025

 Shipping isn’t cheap.

 Couriers raise their shipping rates every year.
 Demand in the ecommerce sector leaves a shortage of everything from truck drivers to warehouse space.
-And Amazon only makes small business shipping more challenging by continuously raising the bar for faster free shipping — all of which becomes increasingly more expensive to replicate for small businesses that fulfil orders from home.
+Amazon only makes small business shipping more challenging by continuously raising the bar for faster free shipping — all of which becomes increasingly more expensive to replicate for small businesses that fulfil orders from home.
+So this begs the question, how can I reduce my shipping costs?

 So, what do you want to learn?